Dr Arthur Hajaali

 Supervisors: Professor Shunqi Pan and Dr Zhihua Xie

-Aside from university and his work, Arthur is a sports enthusiast and finds great satisfaction in trying and discovering new ones.
-He is currently training for the World Half Marathon held in Cardiff on the 26th March but also enjoys the climbing sessions with his friends every Friday.
+Aside from university and his work, Arthur is a sports enthusiast and finds great satisfaction in trying and discovering new ones, including half marathons and climbing.

 - Tidal turbine